 Association president Luis Lima said the crisis had blown over.

 After a recent business trip to Beijing, Lima said Chinese citizens were still very keen on the golden visa.

-El-Asad said that Chinese investors typically bought a couple of one-bedroom flats for €300,000 and €350,000 each in Lisbon, with developers covering management services.
+El-Asad said that Chinese investors typically buy a couple of one-bedroom apartments for €300,000 and €350,000 each in Lisbon, with developers covering management services.

 “[Developers] promote the apartments to tourists ...
 So a Chinese buyer can buy a property, apply for their golden visa and get a guaranteed rental of four or five per cent for five or sometimes up to ten years from the developer and the developer also gives one or two weeks of personal use a year,” he said.

 Golden Visa holders are required to be in Portugal for only seven days a year.

 “Chinese buyers, because they visit Portugal less regularly, look for something that is purely investment,” El-Asad said.
 “But we are seeing a shift … More people [are] looking for commercial spaces and small businesses ...
 We are seeing more people looking at Portugal as a realistic place to live as well.”

 Beaches, countryside, food and the low cost of living are some of the attractions to Portugal, he said.